National Union (Portugal): History

 The party was founded in 1930 during the Ditadura Nacional period.
-Officially it was not a political party but an "organization of unity of all the Portuguese".
+Officially, it was not a political party but an "organization of unity of all the Portuguese".
 Salazar in the speech that launched the party, was vague in terms of its role, and he incorporated all the parties supporting the dictatorship, whether republican, monarchic or Catholic.
-Its first organic principles expressly declared that “all citizens, regardless of their political or religious beliefs” would be admitted as long as they adhered to the principles of Salazar’s speech of 30 June 1930.
+Its first organic principles expressly declared that "all citizens, regardless of their political or religious beliefs," would be admitted as long as they adhered to the principles of Salazar's speech of 30 June 1930.

-The National Union was formed as a subservient umbrella organization to support the regime itself.
-It was the only party legally allowed under the Estado Novo regime; all other political parties were banned and persecuted, this later included the National Syndicalists, led by Francisco Rolão Preto, who were originally supporters.
-In 1934 Salazar arrested and exiled Francisco Rolão Preto as a part of a purge of the leadership of the Portuguese National Syndicalists.
+The National Union was established as a subordinate umbrella organization to support the regime.
+It was the only party legally allowed under the Estado Novo regime; all other political parties were banned and persecuted, including the National Syndicalists, led by Francisco Rolão Preto, who were originally supporters.
+In 1934, Salazar arrested and exiled Francisco Rolão Preto as a part of a purge of the leadership of the Portuguese National Syndicalists.
 The Portuguese National Syndicalists broke into factions, some going into exile while the majority ended up joining the National Union.
 Salazar denounced the National Syndicalists as "inspired by certain foreign models" (meaning German Nazism) and condemned their "exaltation of youth, the cult of force through direct action, the principle of the superiority of state political power in social life, [and] the propensity for organizing masses behind a single leader" as fundamental differences between fascism and the Catholic corporatism of the Estado Novo.

 The first leader of the National Union was the Interior Minister Colonel Lopes Mateus.
 The composition of the Central Commission indicated that the party was meant to support the regime rather than militate for it.
 Salazar became president, and Albino dos Reis, a former member of the Cunha Leal ULR, was nominated Vice President.
 The first Central Commission was composed by Bissaia Barreto, João Amaral, a judge and an integralist monarchist, and Nuno Mexia, who had been linked to the Union of Economic Interests (União dos Interesses Económicos) in the 1920s.
 Appointment to lead the party meant either "retirement" or a prestigious pause from government duties.
 The absence of youth was a characteristic of the National Union, particularly in the 1930s.
 At the first Congress, 68% of the delegates were over 40 years old.